 Gas Leak Detection Survey

-The City of Palo Alto Utilities (CPAU) began its annual walking and mobile gas leak survey of the City in mid-April, 2020.
-This routine inspection of our gas distribution system is conducted every year as required by Department of Transportation Pipeline Safety Regulations, and is carried out to ensure the safety of all who live and work in Palo Alto.
-Two types of gas leak surveys are performed every year; a walking survey of residential areas and mobile (driving) survey of business districts.
-Approximately one-half of the City is covered every year so that the entire gas distribution system can be reviewed in a two year period.
+The City of Palo Alto Utilities (CPAU) begins its annual gas leak survey of the City in mid-April each year.
+This routine inspection of our gas distribution system is conducted every year as required by Department of Transportation Pipeline Safety Regulations and is carried out to ensure the safety of all who live and work in Palo Alto.
+Two types of gas leak surveys are performed every year; a walking survey of half of the residential areas and a mobile survey of all business districts and mains.
+Approximately one-half of the City is covered every year by the walking survey so that the entire gas distribution system can be reviewed in a two-year period.

-The City contractor, Manesco Corporation, walks residential areas to check for gas leaks along pipes, gas meters and covers.
-View the map of the survey area.
-This walking survey is expected to occur between April and September 2020.
-After the walking survey, the contractor will begin surveying natural gas service points, mains and meters in business districts.
-This mobile survey in the business districts includes atmospheric tests near gas mains, in utility manholes, at pavement and sidewalk cracks, and other locations in which it is possible to identify gas leaks.
+The City contractor, Manesco Corporation, walks residential areas to check for gas leaks along gas service lines, gas meters and covers.
+This walking survey occurs between April and September.
+View the map of this year’s survey area.
+After the walking survey is complete, the contractor begins the mobile surveying of natural gas service points, gas service lines, and meters in all business districts and surveys all CPAU’s gas mains.

 In the end, over 200 miles of gas main pipeline will be checked through this thorough review.
 If any gas leaks are found, they are documented and repaired according to CPAU’s policies.